neema20/SimplyU/README.md

 * Still adding some more options

 **NOTE:** NOT ALL THE HOMEBREW IN THE PREPARE FORM ARE WORKING!
 Meaning that they won't download, due to the download code still being added.
 Should be finished by 1.0.0!

+###Release 1.0.0:
+* Fixed some minor bugs with the Updater
+* Refined the code, and working on adding more homebrew options
+* Improved perfomance and stability

 ###Release 0.9.0:
 **NOTE:** This is a Nightly, and is not Intended for normal use.
 Do proceed with caution!